gofiber/fiber/docs/api/middleware/proxy.md

 Proxy middleware for [Fiber](https://github.com/gofiber/fiber) that allows you to proxy requests to multiple servers.

 ## Signatures
+// BalancerForward performs the given http request based on a round-robin balancer and fills the given http response.

 ```go
 // Balancer create a load balancer among multiple upstream servers.